satori-com/tcpkali/doc/tcpkali.man.md

 --first-message <string>
 :   Send this message first, once at the beginning of each connection.
+    This option can be specified several times to send several initial messages at the beginning of each connection.
+If **--websocket** option is given, each message is wrapped into its own WebSocket frame.

 --first-message-file *filename*
 :   Read the message from a file and send it once at the beginning of each connection.
+    This option can be specified several times.

 -m, --message *string*
 :   Repeatedly send the specified message to each destination.
+    This option can be specified several times.

 -f, --message-file *filename*
 :   Repeatedly send the message read from the file to each destination.
+    This option can be specified several times.

 -r, --message-rate *Rate*
 :   Messages per second to send in a connection. tcpkali attempts to preserve